perssongroup/handbook/content/getting_started.md

 * Begin setting up your desk (ideally before completing the ergonomic self-assessment).
 [Here are some tips.](https://github.com/perssongroup/handbook#getting-situated-in-your-office-) Order a computer as soon as possible if you have not done so already.
 See [Getting a Computer](https://github.com/perssongroup/handbook#getting-a-computer) for advice on selecting a computer and needed accessories.
 You are welcome to ask Alice or a group member for a purchasing overview or help with Ebuy.

 ### First Week Checklist (also start the below Research Computer & IT Checklist when possible) <a name="office"></a>
+* Send an email to Donny Winston requesting to be added to the Persson Group email lists and team google drive (if you do not have access already).
+Use the subject line "Onboarding: <YOUR NAME>".
 * Complete all LBL/UC Berkeley training courses including the ergonomic self-assessment.
 Note the GERT must be completed on your first day.
 * Orient yourself with LBL's calendar system (Google Calendar).
 Update your LBL calendar with your schedule so other group members can view your availability.
 * Check to ensure your calendar is populated with needed meetings (group meetings, subgroup meetings, etc.) Contact a meeting organizer to invite you to needed calendar events.
-* Check to ensure you have access to the group email lists.
-* Send an email to Donny Winston with a headshot and tiny bio for the group website (bit of humor in a tiny bio is very welcome).
-Use the subject line "Onboarding: <YOUR NAME>".
+* Send an email to Sang-Won Park with a headshot and tiny bio for the group website (bit of humor in a tiny bio is very welcome).
-* Request access to and explore the group’s Google Drive folder.
+* Explore the group’s Google Drive folder.
 Note some of these documents populate the group's internal website.
 * Add your name and information to the [Persson Group roster](https://docs.google.com/spreadsheets/d/1p_B3systKq6PYCuHrbT0rGqEl18QWMaqp6x664Za8zw/edit)
 * Work with Alice Muller to update your name tag outside your office.